 When the plastic is fragile, we use a degreaser.

-Once the part has been properly prepared, dried, dusted and degreased, then it is possible to apply the plastic primer.
+Once the part has been properly prepared, dried, dusted and degreased, the plastic primer can be applied.
 This product is available in variable form and may be called a “plastic adhesion promoter”.
 This is a fancy way of saying that the primer does not guarantee adhesion, it simply helps the paint to adhere to the plastic.

 In the bodywork sector, there are adhesion primers for two-component plastics.
-We do not recommend them on truly soft plastics, as these primers are quite hard and thick, and as a result, they can crack and peel on soft plastics.
+We advise against them on really soft plastics, as these primers are quite hard and thick, and as a result, they can crack and peel on soft plastics.

-♣ In general, on all soft surfaces and plastic surfaces it is recommended to apply as little thickness as possible to avoid cracking and peeling.
+♣ In general, on all soft surfaces and plastic surfaces it's advisable to apply as little thickness as possible to avoid cracking and peeling.

 We offer a primer for transparent plastic, which is particularly effective on a majority of plastics, particularly PP and PE.
 This primer is effective even without any preparation on many plastics (including PE).

-The plastic primer is applied in 1 or 2 thin coats.
-It is a product that dries very quickly and is very fine.
-It is therefore recommended to apply the following paint directly (1 to 2 minutes later) above the freshly applied plastic primer.
+Plastic primer is applied in 1 or 2 thin coats.
+It dries very quickly and is very thin.
+It is therefore advisable to apply the following paint directly (1 to 2 minutes later) over the freshly applied plastic primer.

-You must apply a thin layer of paint to allow the plastic primer and the paint to blend together.
+A thin coat of paint should be applied, to allow the plastic primer and paint to blend.

-When it is not possible to paint quickly after applying the plastic adhesion promoter, it is then necessary to allow it to dry completely, then sand with a gray or green abrasive sponge.
+If it is not possible to paint quickly after application of the plastic adhesion promoter, then allow to dry completely, then sand with a grey or green abrasive sponge.

-Here's a good old rule: it is possible to paint any type of support as long as this support has been correctly prepared and/or primed.
+Here's a good old rule: Any surface can be painted as long as it has been properly prepared and/or primed.

 This means that absolutely any paint can be painted once the plastic preparation work has been properly carried out.